kattni/PyCon2021/README.md

-# PyCon2021
+# CircuitPython Development Sprints: PyCon 2021

-PyCon 2021 CircuitPython Development Sprints material.
+This is material related to the CircuitPython Development Sprints at PyCon 2021.